mahamedm1/devops-learning1/linux/bandit/level-10-to-11.md

 ## Bandit Level 9 -> Level 10

-**Challenge:** Find the password for the next level which is one of the few human-readable strings, preceded by several ‘=’ characters.
+**Challenge:** Find the password for the next level which is in a base64 encoded file **Solution:**

-**Solution:**
 ```
-strings data.txt | grep "="
+base64 -d data.txt

 ```